microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-pam.md

 1. Sign in to the Microsoft 365 admin portal using admin credentials and go to the [Privileged Access Managment approval user experience](https://admin.microsoft.com/AdminPortal/Home#/Settings/PrivilegedAccess) page.
 This will show you all the access requests (pending/approved/expired/denied).

-On the resulting page, select the request that you are interested in.
-To select deny list for privacy scrubbing, click the **DenyList** dropdown, select the group that needs to be scrubbed, and then select **Approve**.
+2. On the resulting page, select the request that you're interested in.
+To select a deny list for privacy scrubbing, click the **DenyList** dropdown, select the group that needs to be scrubbed, and then select **Approve**.

-To revoke a previously approved request, select the approved request that needs to be revoked, and choose **Revoke**.
+3. To revoke a previously approved request, select the approved request that needs to be revoked, and choose **Revoke**.
 The next attempt to move data using that approval will fail.

 ### Approval behavior